|Project by Lumberpunk||posted 07-09-2014 07:06 AM||1767 views||30 times favorited||6 comments|

 The gauge is based around my shop made t-track (you can see my review of the veritas router bit I used here: http://lumberjocks.com/reviews/3935 ) the fence and other accessories ride on the t-track and lock down using shop made knobs that were drilled out with a hole saw on the drill press and smoothed on the drill press lathe.

-The gauge can function as a panel marking gauge (pics 1 and 2), a story stick (pics 4 and 5) and a compass (pic 6) and can mount a pencil or blade at the marking head (pic 3).
+The gauge can function as a panel marking gauge (pics 1 and 2), a story stick (pics 3 and 4) and a compass (below).

 The story stick markers have v-notches filed in the edge to guide a pencil or blade.